Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	improper usage

-4. An employee attempting to access software on their work device for personal use can be example
+4. An employee attempting to access software on their work device for personal use can be example what security incident type ?
+	Improper usage

+	1. Which